This section is intended to support NPs in their understanding and application of the Nurse Practitioner practice

 - the medication is sold as part of a health promotion initiative.

-NPs cannot charge more than the actual cost of the medication, neither for personal financial profit, to account for overhead nor any other expense incurred.
+NPs cannot charge more than the actual cost of the medication, neither for personal financial gain nor to account for overhead or any other expense incurred.

 Although NPs cannot delegate the sale of medication, if the above circumstances are met, an administrative assistant may conduct the financial transaction, which is the only one aspect involved in a sale.